 The frequency of ads on local SERPS will likely continue to grow moving forward.
 Businesses need to start taking local search ads seriously and recognize that competition for this space is about to get much more competitive.

 If an ad appears above your organic listing in a “near me” or Google Maps search, it may cause customers to choose the advertised business over yours.
-Local businesses should start developing marketing strategies that either incorporate Local and Maps ads, or otherwise compensate for the trend.
+Local businesses should start developing marketing strategies that either incorporate Local and Google Maps ads, or otherwise compensate for the trend.

 The world of Local SEO is constantly changing and you need to stay on top of it to ensure you get the most out of your regional SEO strategy.